vardhanv52/Logger/README.md

 |     API Call     | URL, Headers, Body, Response code, Response, Tags, Timestamp |
 | User Interaction | Screen/Activity, View Id, Tags, Timestamp                    |
 | Custom Messages  | Screen/Activity, Message, Tags, Timestamp                    |
+In addition to the above properties, Device Manufacturer, Device Model and Device SDK details will also be logged for all the logs.

 ### Logging API Calls